stonepros/stone/doc/releases/hammer.rst

 ---------------

 * build: compilation error: No high-precision counter available  (armhf, powerpc..) (#11432, James Page)
-* ceph-dencoder links to libtcmalloc, and shouldn't (#10691, Boris Ranto)
+* stone-dencoder links to libtcmalloc, and shouldn't (#10691, Boris Ranto)
-* ceph-disk: disk zap sgdisk invocation (#11143, Owen Synge)
+* stone-disk: disk zap sgdisk invocation (#11143, Owen Synge)
-* ceph-disk: use a new disk as journal disk,ceph-disk prepare fail (#10983, Loic Dachary)
+* stone-disk: use a new disk as journal disk,stone-disk prepare fail (#10983, Loic Dachary)
-* ceph-objectstore-tool should be in the ceph server package (#11376, Ken Dreyer)
+* stone-objectstore-tool should be in the stone server package (#11376, Ken Dreyer)
 * librados: can get stuck in redirect loop if osdmap epoch == last_force_op_resend (#11026, Jianpeng Ma)
 * librbd: A retransmit of proxied flatten request can result in -EINVAL (Jason Dillaman)
 * librbd: ImageWatcher should cancel in-flight ops on watch error (#11363, Jason Dillaman)